 The 2005-P dime represents a common circulation strike from Philadelphia’s massive production facility.
 Despite its extraordinarily high mintage exceeding 1.4 billion pieces, this coin presents unexpected challenges for serious collectors seeking premium examples.

-Finding specimens with the Full Band designation proves extremely difficult.
-The torch bands on the reverse must show complete horizontal separation.
-Both the upper and lower band sets require distinct, unbroken lines.
-Most strikes lack this precision due to die wear and production pressures.
+Finding specimens with the Full Band (FB) designation proves extremely difficult.
+The torch bands on the reverse must show complete horizontal separation — both the upper and lower band sets require distinct, unbroken lines — and most strikes from high-volume production dies simply lack this precision.

 According to certified grading records, MS67 Full Band specimens remain very scarce in the marketplace.
-Approximately one dozen examples exist at this challenging grade level.
-No higher grades have been documented or certified to date.
-This scarcity creates strong collector demand for top-quality pieces.
+Approximately one dozen examples have been certified at this grade level by PCGS, and no higher grades have been documented.
+This extreme condition scarcity creates strong collector demand for top-quality pieces.

 2005-P Dime Price/Grade Chart